Desi Adda: Games of India

 Desi Adda: Games of India is a collection of video games developed by Gameshastra and published by Sony Computer Entertainment Europe.
 It was released for PlayStation 2 on October 27, 2009.
 It was later released for PlayStation Portable and was the first Indian developed game to be added to PlayStation Network.
 The game is in four languages: English, Hindi, Tamil and Punjabi.

 Gameplay

 Desi Adda consists of a collection of cultural games from India, based on traditional Indian sports.
-These include Kite Fighting, Kabaddi, Pachisi, Bagh-Chal and Gilli-Danda.
-The player is placed in an Indian village, where they can play the different games with other villagers and converse with them.
-The player will learn from the villagers of a couple in love and must interact with different villagers in order to progress the story.
+These include kite fighting, kabaddi, pachisi, bagh-chal and gilli-danda.
+The player is placed in an Indian village, where they can play different games with other villagers and converse with them.
+The player will learn from the villagers- a couple in love and must interact with different villagers in order to progress the story.
 An additional beat-matching dance game is unlocked by completing the story.

 Plot

 The player takes the role of Avinash, the son of an NRI businessman.
 Avinash has lived abroad but returns on a trip to his ancestral village.
 During his visit, he meets Gowri and Gopal, a couple who are in love.
 The village head, Garjan Singh, opposes their match.
 Through his interactions with villagers, Avinash helps the couple gain approval for their wedding.